 Mergers and acquisitions are a large part of the healthcare industry today.
 Huge initial expenses are often necessary to meet “Business Case” requirements.
-Often, budget overruns occur when systems and data migration is done manually and detailed planning is an afterthought to the merger.
+Often, budget overruns occur when systems and data migration are done manually and detailed planning is an afterthought to the merger.

 Instead, systems and data should be tailored prior to the merger as a part of the business case.
 Management of data from and to the systems being merged is one of the biggest challenges.
 A specific pre-plan ensures the migration and required automation are well established and realistic.
-As technology continues to move forward, and as future generations demand transparency and patient-centered care, the need for the accurate, timely capture and maintenance of data has never been greater for healthcare players.
+As technology continues to move forward, and as future generations demand transparency and patient-centered care, the need for accurate, timely capture and maintenance of data has never been greater for healthcare players.

 Another important consideration when migrating data are the new means and techniques being devised to harness, examine, and utilize information locked in the volumes of data being generated.
 The key to managing “Big Data” is to analyze the healthcare business holistically in order to identify overlaps between processes supported by each player: providers, payers, pharmas, PBMs, patients and government bodies.
-This is a key step to making a substantive impact in improving patient care.
-It is vital that data associated with each of these processes be effectively managed to have any chance at ensuring quality and positively impacting the well-being of humans.
+This is a key step to making a substantive impact on improving patient care.
+It is vital that data associated with each of these processes be effectively managed to have any chance of ensuring quality and positively impacting the well-being of humans.

-Sandipan Gangopadhyay, President and COO
+Sandipan Gangopadhyay, President + COO

 Dheeraj Misra, CTO